-Chiropractors consider your alignment in your spine and joints.
+Chiropractors consider the alignment of your spine and joints.
 Hence, if you are experiencing sciatica and have a trapped nerve, chiropractic care could be helpful.

 If you are experiencing sciatica, it is important to seek chiropractic care.
 A chiropractor can apply spinal manipulations to allow a herniated disc to rest back into position and take the pressure off the sciatic nerve.
 This will help reduce inflammation and pain.
 The adjustments can also free limited spinal movement and restore misaligned vertebral discs.
 This will help reduce pressure on the nerve and allow for better healing.